-The Layne Beachley Aim for the Stars Foundation was created to inspire girls and women (from 12yrs old) across Australia to dream and achieve.
+The Layne Beachley Aim for the Stars Foundation was created to inspire girls and women (from 12 years old) across Australia to dream and achieve.

 The Wally Foreman Foundation for the elite and potential elite athlete and coaches in Western Australia.

 The D’Arcy Slater Foundation for young West Australians to realise their potential in sport.

 Various levels of government offer different kinds of grants and scholarships for individuals and organisations.
 Check the websites of these organisations for closing dates.
 Don't forget to ask your club, your state or national association for information as well.
 Think about subscribing to email alerts if they are available so you are kept up to date with the latest information.

 Australian Sports Commission including the Australian Institute of Sport

 Elite Indigenous Travel and Accommodation Assistance Program for Indigenous sportspeople who have been selected for a state team to compete at national championships or an Australian team to compete at an international event.

 Local Sporting Champions grants program for juniors towards the cost of travel, accommodation, uniforms or equipment when competing at an official NSO or NSOD endorsed state or national sporting competition, a School Sports Australia endorsed state or national championship or an international competition where the applicant is representing an official Australian team.